klauszwei/YNet/README.md

 # YNet
-A neural network for monaural speech enhancemnt
+A neural network for monaural speech enhancement